rocket-admin/rocketadmin/README.md

 2. **JWT_SECRET**: This variable is used for setting the JSON Web Token (JWT) secret.
 It's a key used for signing and verifying JWT tokens.
 This should be a secure, random string at least 64 characters long.

 3. **PRIVATE_KEY** (optional): This environment variable is used to set a private key.
-It's often used for encryption or for creating secure connections.
+It's used for encryption of the database credentials.
 The key should be kept confidential and not shared publicly.

 4. **TEMPORARY_JWT_SECRET**: Similar to `JWT_SECRET`, this is also used for JWT token operations.
 It may be used as a secondary key for temporary tokens or during token rotation processes.